nathanielkam/mint-csv-import/readme.md

 	- Mac / Linux in terminal or bash: venv/Scripts/activate
     - Windows in powershell: venv\Scripts\activate
 5. Install Requirements
-	- pip install -r requirements.txt
+	- pip3 install -r requirements.txt

-if you do not want to use venv you can manually install any dependencies with the following:

-	pip install $name
-	Example: pip install csv

-OR if you are using pip3

-	pip3 install $name
-	Example: pip3 install csv

-##Overview: ##
+## Overview: ##
 Simulates bulk manual transaction adds to mint.com.
 Mint manual transactions are submitted as "cash transactions" which will mean it shows in your cash / all accounts transaction list.
 You cannot submit manual transactions against credit cards or other integrated bank accounts (even in Mint's UI this is not possible and ends up as cash transction).

-##Approach: ##
+## Approach: ##
 Simulating manual transactions from UI is based on Nate H's proof of concept from https://www.youtube.com/watch?v=8AJ3g5JGmdU

-##Python: ##
+## Python: ##
 Credit to https://github.com/ukjimbow for his work on Mint imports for UK users in https://github.com/ukjimbow/mint-transactions

-##Process: ##
+## Process: ##
 1. Import CSV
 2. Process date for correct format and HTTP encode result
 3. Process merchant for HTTP encode
-4. Process cateogories change your banks category name into a mint category ID (limited in scope based on the categories 5 needed when I wrote this)
+4. Process categories.
+Change your banks category name into a mint category ID (limited in scope based on the categories needed when I wrote this)
 6. Process amount for positive or negative value indicating income or expense
 7. Send POST Request to mint as new transaction.
 8. Force Randomized Wait Time before starting next request

+## Instructions: ##
+1. Prepare your data to import using import.csv as an example
+2. Edit import.py and replace the variables set to XXXXX's to values in your browser during a live Mint session
+  - account is mtaccount and approximately 8 digits
+  - tag1 is in form of tagXXXXXXX
+  - tag2 is in form of tagXXXXXXX
+  - tag3 is in form of tagXXXXXXX
+  - cookie will be an apprimately 2000 character string
+  - referrer is likely always 'https://mint.intuit.com/transaction.event'
+  - token is approximately 50 characters
+3. If you have custom categories, they need to go along others in function category_id_switch()